wifiguru10/MS_converter/README.md

 # Known caveats:
 -	Original config and destination port count must match (24 to 24 and 48 to 48)
--	Configs should be complete, I haven’t worked on partial configs yet 	If you need to do partial, configure it like your doing the WHOLE switch but tag all the ports you DON’T want to change with the “api” tag
+-	Configs should be complete, I haven’t worked on partial configs yet -If you need to do partial, configure it like your doing the WHOLE switch but tag all the ports you DON’T want to change with the “api” tag
-	Ex: you want to provision a switch, but already configured the first 10 ports.
+    -Ex: you want to provision a switch, but already configured the first 10 ports.
 Tag the first 10 with “api” tag and the script will bypass them.
 -	No port-security is in the script yet, if we want to add BPDU-guard, loop-guard etc I can add it to the code
 -	Script doesn’t do L3 interfaces yet, so those have to be setup manually
 -	Doesn’t do LAG or auto-stacking of ports/chassis